Conjunction (grammar): Etymology

 Beginning in the 17th century, an element of a conjunction was known as a conjunct.
 A conjunction itself was then called a connective.
 That archaic term, however, diminished in usage during the early 20th century.
 In its place, the terms coordinating conjunction (coined in the mid-19th century) and correlative conjunction (coined in the early 19th century) became more commonly used.

 Coordinating conjunctions

 Coordinating conjunctions, also called coordinators, are conjunctions that join, or coordinate, two or more items (such as words, main clauses, or sentences) of equal syntactic importance.
 In English, the mnemonic acronym FANBOYS can be used to remember the most commonly used coordinators: for, and, nor, but, or, yet, and so.
 These are not the only coordinating conjunctions; various others are used, including: "and nor" (British), "but nor" (British), "neither" ("They don't gamble, neither do they smoke"), "no more" ("They don't gamble, no more do they smoke"), and "only" ("I would go, only I don't have time").
 Types of coordinating conjunctions include cumulative conjunctions, adversative conjunctions, alternative conjunctions, and illative conjunctions.

-Here are some examples of coordinating conjunctions in English and what they do:
+Here are some examples of coordinating conjunctions in English and their functions: